Purely delicious Vegan 'Egg' McMuffin recipe - simple and easy steps to create this delicious McMuffin version at home!

 Childhood memories aside, it was manifested as a special treat in my mind, so I’m not surprised that I ended up getting breakfast from the drive-through every time I drove to college in Cologne in my early adult years.
 A dangerous habit!
 But it was simply on my mind as comfort food, and I really needed some comfort after getting up at 5 am to make it to my courses on time (I lived an hour’s drive away from Cologne)

-My go-to order was always the Egg McMuffin – and back then I wasn’t even aware that the Muffin was actually an English muffin, and also didn’t know then that I would one day call that country my home 😉
+My go-to order was always the McDonalds Egg McMuffin - and back then I wasn’t even aware that the Muffin was actually an English muffin, and also didn't know then that I would one day call that country my home.

 What you'll need to make Vegan 'Egg' McMuffin Recipe

-How to make Vegan McDonald’s Egg McMuffin Recipe
+How to make a Vegan Egg McMuffin (McDonalds Copycat - Step-by-Step)

 Shaping your vegan egg